 Tolerates soil of any fertility and clay soil.
 These selections have not been known to reseed and is not invasive.
 It may be propagated in fall by digging it up and dividing the rhizome with the bulblets attached.
 Allium is typically pest and disease free.

 Butterflies and honeybees adore the flowers' sweet nectar but deer and rabbits steer clear of this perennial beauty.
+Onion may be a big part of the human diet, but the flavor is a turn off for the grazers.
+Deer and rabbits only touch this plant as a last resort.
+The flowers, however, attract pollinators!

 Attributes: Border plants, Container, Cut flower or foliage, Drought Tolerant, Fragrant flowers or foliage, Mass Planting, Easy to grow.
 Attracts butterflies and honeybees.
 Deer and Rabbit resistant.